Patients and Visitors

-Please check your letter carefully for any specific information about preparing for your MRI scan and to ensure that you know which of our 3 scanners you need to go to.
+Please check your letter carefully for any specific information about preparing for your MRI scan.

-You may prefer to arrive for your scan in clothes which do not contain metal, for example you could wear a zip less tracksuit, shorts or an elasticated skirt.
-If you do this you will not have to change for your scan.
+Clothes: You may prefer to arrive for your scan in clothes which do not contain metal.
+If you do this you may not have to change for your scan.
 It will not be a problem if you do need to get changed.